 Working on the Burden While You're Still an Employee - It surprises many to hear what I know caused their inability to prove good cause to quit, or lack of any if they end up fired.
 It's frequently nothing more than what they didn't choose to do save and preserve their job .. while they still had a job.

-Q&As about Rebutting the Burden of Misconduct - Tell me a story that explains, or just claims, why you don't think you're guilty of breaking employers rules and standards and expectations of behavior and or performance an employer has a right to expect, may be good enough for me, but I'm still going to ask you questions relevant now to whether you possess the ability to rebut why the employer can't prove your guilt.
+Q&As about Rebutting the Burden of Misconduct - Tell me a story that explains, or just claims, why you don't think you're guilty of breaking employers rules, standards and expectations of behavior, or not meeting the performance requirement an employer has a right to expect, and I'll tell you it may sound good enough, for me to think you maybe should get benefits.